cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 {{< /gsHighlight >}}

-If you want to use an exsisting SubNetwork (`use_external_resource: true`) then you must supply the `name` and `region` properties.
+To use an exsisting SubNetwork (`use_external_resource: true`), you must supply the `name` and `region` properties.
 This is because SubNetwork names are not unique across the whole project, only within a region.